-In a newly released study large prospective study from Kaiser, researcher Dr. De-Kun Li found an association between high magnetic field exposures from devices emitting non-ionizing radiation exposure and miscarriage risk.
-The study published in Scientific Reports, Exposure to Magnetic Field Non-Ionizing Radiation and the Risk of Miscarriage: A Prospective Cohort Study, examined the real-world exposures of 913 pregnant women and found after controlling for multiple other factors, women who were exposed to higher MF levels had 2.72 times the risk of miscarriage.
+In a newly released large prospective study headed by Kaiser perinatal epidemiologist Dr. De-Kun Li, researchers found a significant association between high magnetic field exposures from devices emitting non-ionizing radiation exposure and miscarriage risk.
+The study published in Scientific Reports, Exposure to Magnetic Field Non-Ionizing Radiation and the Risk of Miscarriage: A Prospective Cohort Study, examined the real-world exposures of 913 pregnant women and found after controlling for multiple other factors, women who were exposed to higher everyday electromagnetic radiation levels had 2.72 times the risk of miscarriage.
 The increased risk of miscarriage associated with high magnetic fields was consistently observed regardless of the sources of high magnetic fields.

 Dr Li notes that this is one of only a few studies which have accurately measured exposure to magnetic fields from non-ionizing radiation.
 Dr. Li said. states “This study provides fresh evidence, directly from a human population, that MF non-ionizing radiation could have adverse biological impacts on human health.”
 He adds “This finding has made it more difficult to continue to dismiss possible biological effects of MF exposure.”